What Is a Simile Poem?

 Simile Poem Writing Stage 3.
 Structure the Poem

 After the brainstorming exercise above, students should be left with a chaotic jumble of ideas on the page (or pages).
 Now is the time to bring some order to the project before writing poems that use similes.

-There is no specific set structure to simile poems, so this is entirely up to the student’s discretion.
+Simile poems have no specific set structure, so this is entirely up to the student’s discretion.
 Sometimes the content and ideas will suggest a clear structure or order to the student; at other times, the choice of organizational logic will be arbitrary.

 Of course, simile poems can be written in free verse with no regard given to the length of stanzas, rhythm, rhyme, etc.

 However, conforming to some set structure can help students craft their work and avoid the occasional tendency for student poetry to degenerate into a dirge.

-It can be helpful to suggest some suitable structures to students to get them started.
+Suggesting some suitable structures to students to get them started can be helpful.
 For example, couplets and quatrains can be basic structures that offer a solid framework for students to hang their words on without being overly restrictive.

 Simile Poem Writing Stage 4.
 Edit and Arrange

 By now, the student will have decided on a subject to write about, gathered up a host of ideas and transformed these into workable similes, and built some cohesive structure on which to hang everything.
 The final finishing touches are now all that is required to polish the embryonic poem into a full-grown masterpiece!

 At this stage of the process, please encourage your students to play around with what they have so far.
 Students can experiment with the order of their lines, images, and stanzas.
 They may like to remove words, alter, substitute, and fuse elements of their work to find the most poetically pleasing version possible.

-When all this is done, then a final proofread for spelling, punctuation, and grammar is in order.
+When all this is done, a final proofread for spelling, punctuation, and grammar is in order.